pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_connect2id_and_cas.md

 The pac4j application runs on `localhost:8081` and the Connect2id server is on `127.0.0.1:8080`.

-So let's choose `localhost:8082` to run the CAS server.
+So let's choose `localhost:8082` to run the CAS server as a trust anchor.

 Let's start from this basic Maven overlay: [https://github.com/casinthecloud/cas-overlay-demo](https://github.com/casinthecloud/cas-overlay-demo).

-For the version, it must be at least `8.0.0-RC5`.
+For the version, it should be `8.0.0` (at least).

 We can remove the useless `cas-server-support-json-service-registry` dependency and add the new `cas-server-support-oidc-federation` module dedicated to the federation support.